United States Navy SEAL selection and training: Parachute jump school (3 weeks)

-Upon successful completion of BUD/S, SEAL Candidates go on to receive both static line and free-fall training at Tactical Air Operations in San Diego, CA. The accelerated three-week program is highly regimented, facilitated by world-class Instructors, and designed to develop safe and competent free-fall jumpers in a short period of time.
+Upon successful completion of BUD/S, SEAL Candidates go on to receive both static line and free-fall training at Tactical Air Operations in San Diego, California.
+The accelerated three-week program is highly regimented, facilitated by world-class Instructors, and designed to develop safe and competent free-fall jumpers in a short period of time.

 To complete the course, Candidates must pass through a series of jump progressions, from basic static line to accelerated free fall to combat equipment – ultimately completing night descents with combat equipment from a minimum altitude of 9,500 feet.

 SEAL Qualification Training (SQT) (26 weeks)

-SEAL Qualification Training (SQT) is a 26-week course that will take the student from the basic elementary level of Naval Special Warfare to a more advanced degree of tactical training.
+SEAL Qualification Training (SQT) is a 26-week course that takes the student from the basic elementary level of Naval Special Warfare to a more advanced degree of tactical training.
 SQT is designed to provide students with the core tactical knowledge they will need to join a SEAL Platoon.